ilovin/lstm_ctc_ocr/README.md

 if you want use your training data, the height of the image shall be the same, and the suffix of the image shall be `png` or you can modify the code in `utils_*.py` from`tf.image.decode_png` to anything you need

 ### Result
+After adding more training data
-The accurary is more than 95%
+The accurary can be more than 95%
 ![accuracy](http://omy9d4djr.bkt.clouddn.com/markdown-img-paste-20170409223605283.png)
 Read [this blog](https://ilovin.github.io/2017-04-06/tensorflow-lstm-ctc-ocr/) for more detail